 Comparing Scores.
-The total exam score from 2017 is directly comparable to the total score from previous years.
+The total exam score from 2018 is directly comparable to the total score from previous years.
 Prior to 2017 there were five section scores reported and that was changed to eight section scores in 2017.
-Because of this change any comparison between section scores from 2017 to those of previous years should be done with caution.
-The section scores reported in the 2017 Image Processing section are largely the same as identically titled sections from previous years, but the other sections were reorganized for 2017 and so comparisons of those section scores to scores from previous years is discouraged.
+Because of this change any comparison between section scores from years prior to 2017 to those of 2017 and moving forward should be done with caution.